Danp04/danp04.github.io/docs/GitHub_basics.md

 1. In the menu bar of GitHub Desktop select **Publish repository**. **Name** and **Description** are the same as you wrote while creating the new repository.
 2. For the needs of the project and our studies, mark **keep this code private**.
 3. Select **Publish Repository**.
-4. You can open your files in the repository on GitHub.com directly from GitHub Desktop.
+4. You can open your files in the repository on GitHub directly from GitHub Desktop.

 # Managing access to your repository